 - Dubai Festival City – super close to the airport, a great little night spot to enjoy shopping and a bite to eat with its very own evening lights show spectacular, IMAGINE

-Metered taxies are readily available at all hotels and tourist spots so you should have no problems organising your return back to the airport after sightseeing.
+Metered taxis are readily available at all hotels and tourist spots so you should have no problems organising your return back to the airport after sightseeing.

 We have a detailed guide here on exactly how to get from Dubai Airport to Dubai Mall and the Downtown area of Dubai.

 Or why not hire a private car and driver?
-There are options with reputable ticketing agents such as Get Your Guide to book a car and driver that will pick you up from the airport then drive you directly to the highlights They are not tourist guides per se but will navigate you to your chosen destinations with a bespoke itinerary.
+There are options with reputable ticketing agents such as Get Your Guide to book a car and driver that will pick you up from the airport then drive you directly to the highlights.

 Before you go any further!
 Check if you are eligible for a free hotel flying with Emirates under Dubai Connect!